chkbm/chkpage/_posts/2025-12-20-knicks-anunoby-giannis.md

 ------

 Could the Knicks still trade for Giannis?
 Theoretically, yes.
 But the math becomes incredibly complicated.
 They'd need to match salaries, which likely means including Anunoby himself in any deal—defeating the purpose of signing him in the first place.
 The Bucks would also demand a king's ransom in draft picks, and the Knicks have already traded away significant future assets in their pursuit of win-now moves.

+It will be difficult to find a team that is willing to have OG Anunoby's contract on their payroll, especially with the 2nd apron.

 The Silver Lining
 ======